The Mortgage Lender Conveyancing Panel Information

 Read More

-The firm that I work for is on the The Mortgage Lender conveyancing panel.
+My firm is on the The Mortgage Lender conveyancing panel.
 I am dealing with The Mortgage Lender mortgage on a purchase.
 My borrower client is asking not to disclose an issue to The Mortgage Lender.
 What do I do in this conflict situation?

 When a solicitor is acting for both The Mortgage Lender and borrower there is potential for conflicts to arise.
 You owe duties to both clients.
 All information received by you from your client is confidential and cannot be disclosed without the client’s consent.
 In the situation you find yourself in if the purchaser will not consent to the information being passed on to the lender the solicitor must cease to act for the The Mortgage Lender and it may well be prudent you to cease to act for the purchaser as well.
 You can not tell the The Mortgage Lender the reason for termination of the retainer over and above the fact that a conflict has arisen.
 The fact that you can no longer act should alert even the most somnambulistic of lenders that something is wrong with the borrower and/or purchase.
 The fact that you have disinstructed yourself should not affect your The Mortgage Lender conveyancing panel status.

-Our membership of the The Mortgage Lender conveyancing panel was revoked but was reinstated on appeal, do I need to include these details on my application for CQS accreditation?
+Our membership of the The Mortgage Lender conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

 We would recommend that you provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your application but gives the Law Society a complete picture of what has happened.
+This should not negatively affect your firm’s application but gives the CQS team viability as to what has occured.

-My firm is listed on the The Mortgage Lender conveyancing panel and scheduled to complete a purchase within the next few weeks.
-I can not locate a Mortgage Deed for the client to sign.
-Who do I contact at The Mortgage Lender to get a duplicate Deed?
+I am on the The Mortgage Lender conveyancing panel and scheduled to complete a remortgage shortly.
+My file does not contain a Legal Charge for the client to execute.
+Who do I contact at The Mortgage Lender to obtain duplicate documents?

-You should communicate with The Mortgage Lender to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an express question for banks to cite who to contact to obtain standard documents.
+You need to contact The Mortgage Lender to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains a specific inquiry for lenders to cite who to contact to obtain standard documents.
 The Mortgage Lender in their Part 2’s state:

-It helps to disclose your The Mortgage Lender conveyancing panel reference.
+Always remember to disclose your The Mortgage Lender conveyancing panel number.

 Find a Lawyer on the The Mortgage Lender Conveyancing Panel